 Anne Elise is a PhD student and NSF Graduate Research Fellow in the Blesh Lab.
 Her research aims to make connections between agroecological management, soil fertility, and crop nutrient profiles in Santa Catarina, Brazil.
 Before coming to Michigan, Anne Elise developed sustainable agriculture manuals for fundraising and technical staff at EcoLogic, a Boston-based nonprofit with projects in Central America.
 She received her B.S. in Biology and Environmental Studies from Tufts University in Somerville, MA, in 2015.
 Her Senior Honors Thesis examined agroecosystem resilience in the eastern lowlands of Guatemala, linking cornfield management by indigenous smallholders with protein composition of corn for local consumption.

-Tianyu is a first year student in SNRE’s Conservation Ecology track.
+Tianyu is a second year student in SNRE’s Conservation Ecology track.
 His research interests include soil chemistry, microbial communities and weed control.
 Before entering the Blesh Lab, he received his B.S in Environmental Science with a James Scholar honor from the University of Illinois at Urbana-Champaign in 2016.
 For his undergraduate research thesis, Tianyu investigated how different cover crop combinations affected soil nitrogen pools on farms in Rockford and Bloomington, IL.

 Beth received a M.S. in Ecology from the University of North Carolina at Chapel Hill and a B.S. in Biology from Palm Beach Atlantic University.
 After spending a number of years fending off ghost crabs, sand fleas, sharks, and humidity while conducting research in coastal North Carolina, she returned to her home state of Michigan to join the Blesh Lab team.
 Though her research background is rooted in coastal ecology, Beth maintains diverse interests and has long been fascinated by all-things-food, including local food production and the development of sustainable food systems.